VerdommeMan/Spcall/README.md

 Thus any code that tries to call, even code that attemps to yield, will raise that error too.
 But I found out, that it won't cascade the error into threads that are suspended.
 So what this module essestially does, is wrap the original thread in a suspended thread.
-Basically this module makes sure the timeout error will behave like any other error.
+So this module makes sure the timeout error will behave like any other error.

 ## Example of the issue with the timeout error